yamafaktory/grunt-locales/README.md

 #### options.localizeAttributes
 Type: `Array`
-Default value: `['localize', 'localize-title']`
+Default value: `['localize', 'localize-title', 'localize-page-title']`

 A list of attributes that are parsed for locale strings in the HTML templates.
+All attributes in this list will also match with attributes of the same name with `data-` prefix.
-If the attribute value is empty, the parser takes the element HTML content as locale string.
+If the attribute value is empty and the matched attribute is `localize` or `data-localize`, the parser takes the element HTML content as locale string.

 #### options.localeRegExp
 Type `RegExp`